section-engineering-education/engineering-education/content/articles/generating-random-datasets-with-trumania/index.md

   - url: /engineering-education/generating-random-datasets-with-trumania/hero.png
     alt: Generating Random Datasets With Trumania Hero Image
 ---
 In this article, we will look at how to use the random module to generate random datasets and select random data from lists.
-We will be using Trumania which is a scenario-based random data generator.
+We will use Trumania which is a scenario-based random data generator.
 <!--more-->
 It will give us a step-by-step algorithm on how random datasets are generated.
 Random data initiates the creation of random datasets whereby the variables coincide with selected distributions.
 This article will give a sense of why one may want to generate random datasets.